2021 Mosquito Control Program

-Larval surveying and monitoring for the City of Whitehorse 2020 Mosquito Control Program is scheduled to begin as early as April 13, 2020, depending on weather conditions.
+The City of Whitehorse is proceeding with the 2021 Mosquito Control Program, larval surveying and monitoring as early as April 12, 2021, depending on weather conditions.
 The goal of the annual control program is to reduce adult mosquito annoyance for residents and visitors.
 Experience from past programs has proven that the best way to achieve this is through effective control of larval mosquito populations.

 Control of larval mosquito populations will be completed as required, and where necessary, throughout the season on the basis of mosquito population surveillance.
 Larvicide applications will be made using aerial (helicopter) and ground-based, hand-broadcast methods.
 Control program operations will extend throughout the summer and until mid-August.